 Built by either Mitsubishi or Nakajima during 1942.
 Manufacture Number unknown.
 Delivered to the Imperial Japanese Navy.
 Assigned to the 252 Kokutai.
 Tail Number 1140.
 Painted with dark green upper surfaces and a vertical red stripe on the rear fuselage.
 Armed with short barrel 20mm cannons.

-On January 25, 1943 took off on a mission to escort nine G4M1 Betty bombers with Zeros from 582 Kokutai and 204 Kokutai against Guadalcanal.
+On January 25, 1943 took off on a mission to escort nine G4M1 Bettys on a mission against Guadalcanal.
+The formation also included A6M Zeros from 582 Kokutai and 204 Kokutai.
 This Zero either ditched or force landed on the beach at Verahue west of Cape Esperence on the northern coast of Guadalcanal.

 On February 10, 1943, this Zero was located by U. S. Army soldiers occupying the Cape Esperence area.
 When photographed, several pieces of aluminum skin and fabric were already removed.
 Also, one propeller blade was cut off.
 During July or August 1943 investigated by Allied intelligence and photographed on the beach atop coconut logs, facing eastward.